tost11/solar-monitoring/README.md

 The idea is like all other solar monitoring applications/apps.
 The system receives data form clients (solar systems) and provides them on a website where the user can check them via browser with graphs and all the other cool stuff.

+The application is mobile friendly so no extra app is needed.

 ### Databases
 For databases MongoDB and InfluxDB are used.
-The mongoDB contains all the static information like users, systems, and permissions
+The mongoDB contains all the static information like users, systems, and permissions.

 The InfluxDB contains all the continuous information like, current and daily production of solar devices.

 ### Frontend
-The [frontend](frontend) is written in React whith recharts as graph library and material-ui as ui framework. npm is used as packet manager for frontend libraries.
+The [frontend](frontend) is written in React with Recharts as graph library and Material-UI as UI framework. npm is used as packet manager for frontend libraries.

 ### Applications
 Currently, there are three applications.

 #### [Main Application](backend)
-This spring boot application handles all the api requests (frontend requests and data pushes from clients).
+This spring boot application handles all the API requests (frontend requests and data pushes from clients).
 It checks vor permissions and write the data then into the influx.
 On user requests it will fetch the data in the requested time range from the Influx Database.

 #### [Updater](updater)[main application](backend)
 This spring boot applications calculates continuously combined data and checks if notifications needs to be sent if a systems goes offline.

-Cannulations done in background:
+Calculations done in background:
-- calculation of daily values (every 15min)
+- daily values (every 15min)
-- calculation if system is online
+- system is online status
 - check if system is offline and send notifications

 #### [Deye Connector](deye-microinverter-cloud-free)[Deye Connector](proxy)
-On the deye sun inverters the connection ip and port can be changed.
+On the Dey Sun inverters the connection ip and port can be changed.
 This application implements the basis of the backend.
-It basically only proxies the information to the spring boot application via rest.
+It basically only proxies the information to the spring boot application via Rest.

 #### [Data Proxy](proxy)
 Sometimes network issues or a not valid certificate stops clients from sending data to backend application.
 Therefore, a proxy applications was implemented that craws current send data token from real backend and provided another data receiver for the clients.
 So when the main application goes down the requests from clients can be handled on other domain (ip/location).
 Obviously while the main application is down it is not possible to look into the data but the data will not be lost.
-After the main applications goes is online again the proxy application wil sync them.
+After the main applications goes is online again the proxy application will sync them.

 On the clients both domains have te be configured like a fallback.
 If main application is not reachable try second one.

 ### Scaling
+To scale the applications in a cluster.
+It is possible to scale the main application, proxy and deye connecter.
+It is not possible to scale the updater.

 ## Clients
 There are a lot of different solar devices out there and everyone has a different way of reaching the data.
 Some possible ways are described in the [client](client) folder.

 ## Local Setup
 This section describes how to run a local instance of the application(s) for new implementations and debug purpose.

 ### Environment
 The environment cann be started with the environment docker file from base folder.

 ```bash
 docker-compose -f docker-compose-env.yml up
 ```

 It stars the mongodb and influxdb with local users and passwords.
-To find them out look into compose-env file.
+To find them out look into [docker-compose-env.yml](docker-compose-env.yml) file.

 ### Main Applications